Kappa Psi: History

-The Society of Kappa Psi was founded on 30 May 1879 at the Russell Military Academy in New Haven, Connecticut as an academic society for college preparatory schools.
-The Society named as its founder Franklin Harvey Smith.
-It quickly created an additional chapter, at the Cheshire Military Academy in Cheshire, Connecticut in 1879.
+The Society of Kappa Psi was founded on May 30, 1879, at the Russell Military Academy in New Haven, Connecticut as an academic society for college preparatory schools.
+The society's founder was Franklin Harvey Smith.
+An additional chapter was formed at the Cheshire Military Academy in Cheshire, Connecticut in 1879.
 While these two early units failed, another chapter formed at Hillhouse Academy of New Haven, Connecticut in 1894.
 Hillhouse too, died as a chapter on 30 June 1895.

-But the founders of these chapters, many having graduated and entered college and still students themselves, sought a collegiate level re-establishment of the order.
+However, the founders of these chapters, many having graduated and entered college, sought a collegiate level re-establishment of the order.
 Representatives, now alumni without an active chapter from these three early prep school chapters formed a grand chapter called Alpha chapter on December 10, 1895, deeming it an essential step for rebuilding the fraternity and for expansion nationally.
 These men, reforming the organization as Kappa Psi Fraternity chartered its first collegiate chapter, Delta, at the University of Maryland in the fall of 1898 when former members of the Hillhouse chapter entered that school in the study of medicine.
 Others, who had opted for the study of pharmacy, formed a Gamma chapter at the College of Pharmacy at Columbia University in that same year.
 A third group of advancing students formed the Beta chapter at the University College of Medicine in Richmond, Virginia, in 1900.
+Its first national convention was held in New York City in 1900.

 By 1902 the young organization had formed six chapters and already held four conventions.
 In 1903 the Society incorporated as a national fraternity, operating jointly as both a medical and pharmaceutical fraternity.
+On November 17, 1917, the fraternity merged with Delta Omicron Alpha fraternity.
+It merged with Phi Delta on January 26, 1918.

 By mutual agreement, in 1924, the fraternity split into Kappa Psi, which retained its pharmacy component, and Theta Kappa Psi, which became strictly a medical fraternity.
 Theta Kappa Psi later struggled; it would go on to merge with Phi Beta Pi in 1961, but this union was again dissolved in 1992.
 A single chapter carries on the Theta Kappa Psi name today.

-Kappa Psi Fraternity would later incorporate under the name of Kappa Psi Pharmaceutical Fraternity.
+Kappa Psi Fraternity would later be incorporated under the name of Kappa Psi Pharmaceutical Fraternity.
 In 1977, Kappa Psi first welcomed women into the fraternity.

-Today there are 111 active collegiate chapters and 75 graduate chapters across the United States, Canada, and the Bahamas, and over 80,000 people have been initiated into the fraternity since its inception.
+Today there are 100 active collegiate chapters and 72 graduate chapters across the United States, Canada, and the Bahamas, and over 80,000 people have been initiated into the fraternity since its inception.
 The Central Office of Kappa Psi is located in Richardson, Texas.

-Provinces

-Nationally, Kappa Psi is divided into eleven provinces, which the majority meet biannually and is divided as follows:
+Symbols

+Kappa Psi's colors are scarlet and cadet gray.
+Its flower is the red carnation.
+Its publication is The Mask.

+Activities

+Kappa Psi holds its international convention biennially.